Find out how unleashing the power of sesame seeds can do to transform your heart health, prevent osteoporosis and cancer and more…

 Rich and nutty in flavour, it is a common cooking ingredient used by many cultures around the world.
 Toasting enhances the nuttiness of the seed.

 Myanmar, India and China are the world’s top three producers.
 The biggest consumer is Japan.
-The seeds are often used for garnishing in Japanese cuisine and/or mix with other ingredients to make condiments like gomashio and furikake.
+Chefs often use the seeds for garnishing in Japanese cuisine and mix them with other ingredients to make condiments like gomashio and furikake.

 Oil extracted from toasted sesame seeds is an essential ingredient in Japanese, Chinese, Korean and Southeast Asian cooking.
 In fast food, sesame seeds are common toppings on hamburger buns.